codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 * Restricted Git Source

 ### Standard Git Source
-The Standard Git Source is created as an Argo CD application within the GitOps Runtime namespace.
+The Standard Git Source is created as an Argo CD application within the GitOps Runtime's namespace.
 Manifests of Argo CD applications synced to a Standard Git Source are also deployed to the Runtime's namespace.
 Standard Git Sources are typically assigned to the default Application Project.

 **Features of Standard Git Sources**